samarjeet/samar.github.io/_posts/2019-10-10-thermodynamics.md

 Let us now look at the other partial derivatives.
 Suppose we have a thermally conducting wall which can also move which means that not only the energy can vary but the volumes can change as well.

 Using similar argumnets as earlier, `dS1/dV1 = dS2/dV2`.
 The quantity `dS/dV` is defined as `P/T`.
 Since in equillibrium, we already know that `T1 = T2`, we can also see that `P1 = P2` for the box with a moving wall.

+Lastly, lets look at the system where the partition wall is fixed but can allow energy and particles to exchnage between the two compartments.
+Similar to the previous case, we have a new quantity called chemical potential `mu` such `dS/dN = mu/T`.
+In the case of equillibrium, since the temperatures are same in the two compartments, the chemical potentials are the same as well `mu1 = mu2`

+` T  =   dS/dE`
+` P  = T dS/dV`
+` mu = T dS/dN`

+What we had seen earlier was that the quantities 'E, V, N' were **extensive variables**.
+The corresponding "derivative-related" qunatities that we saw `T, P and mu`, do not scale with the system size.
+These qunatities are called **intensive variables**.
+If we double the size of the box, the temperature of the box will not double.

+---

+Now we focus on the energy of the system.
+Energy of the system can be increased by heating `dQ` the system.